canax/remserver-website/README.md

 REM server with Anax included
 ==================================

-This is an complete bundle of the Anax module REM server [canax/remserver](https://github.com/canax/remserver) together with an Anax website.
+This is a complete bundle of the Anax module REM server [canax/remserver](https://github.com/canax/remserver) together with an Anax website.
 It can be used to quickly start up a standalone REM server for test and development.